 - the name and address of the person sending the birds,

 - the name and address of the person to whom the birds are being sent and

 - the number of birds, by species, contained in the package.

 For information regarding the importation of migratory birds killed in another country, hunters should consult 50 CFR 20.61 through 20.66.
 One fully-feathered wing must remain attached to all migratory game birds being transported between a port of entry and one’s home or to a migratory bird preservation facility.
 No person shall import migratory game birds killed in a foreign country, EXCEPT Canada, unless such birds are dressed (EXCEPT as required in 20.63), drawn and the head and feet are removed.
 No person shall import migratory game birds belonging to another person.

 License, Permit & Stamp Requirements

 All persons hunting migratory birds must have a valid basic hunting license or equivalent combination license.
 In addition:

 - Persons 16 years of age and older who hunt migratory birds must have a Harvest Information Program (HIP) certification on their person while hunting.
 Migratory birds include mourning and white-winged doves, snipe, woodcock, rails, gallinules, ducks, geese and coots.
-The HIP certification can be obtained free of charge from any hunting license vendor upon completion of a short questionnaire.
-The HIP certification can also be obtained online at www.la-web.s3licensing.com or at LDWF Baton Rouge headquarters.
+The HIP certification can be obtained online at www.la-web.s3licensing.com or at LDWF Baton Rouge headquarters.

 - Residents 16-59 years of age and non-residents 16 years of age and older must have a general hunting license and state duck license in their possession while hunting ducks, geese and coots.